matthieu-labas/docker-petalinux/README.md

     ./docker_build.sh <VERSION>

 > `<VERSION>` can be `2017.4`, `2018.2`, ...
+> Corresponding petalinux and SDK files are expected to be found in `resources` directory.

 The `docker_build.sh` will automatically spawn a simple HTTP server to serve the installers instead of copying them to the docker images (especially pushing them to the Docker daemon.
 Big space/time saver).